 Any taxes remaining unpaid at this time are subject to levy and tax sale.
-Properties available at the current Tax Sale can be found in the Marietta Daily Journal Real Estate section every Friday.
+Properties available at the current tax sale can be found in the Marietta Daily Journal Real Estate section every Friday for four weeks prior to the sale.
 This listing is updated monthly.
 Terminals are also available for public use in checking unpaid taxes at 736 Whitlock Avenue, Suite 100 in Marietta.

 The Cobb County Tax Commissioner's Office follows legal procedures prescribed by the Official Code of Georgia Annotated (OCGA) when levying property.
 We strongly suggest you read those sections of Georgia law which pertain to tax executions and tax sales.
-OCGA Title 48- Revenue and Taxation, Chapter 3 - "Tax Executions," and Chapter 4 - "Tax Sales," contain important information that you must be aware of.
+OCGA 48-3 and 48-4, contain important information that you must be aware of.

-Tax sales are held on the first Tuesday of each month, between the hours of 10 am and 4 pm on the steps of the Courthouse at the southeast corner of Roswell and Waddell Streets.
+Tax sales are held on the first Tuesday of each month (for months in which we plan a tax sale), between the hours of 10 AM and 4 PM on the steps of the Superior Courthouse at Flournoy Park at the southeast corner of Roswell and Waddell Streets.
 If Tuesday falls on a holiday, the sale will take place on the first Wednesday.

 If there is any excess after paying taxes, costs and all expenses of a sale, the tax commissioner or tax collector may file an interpleader action in superior court for the payment of the amount of such excess.
 Such excess shall be distributed by the superior court to intended parties, including the owner as their interest appears and in the order of priority in which their interest exists (OCGA 48-4-5).

 Georgia law allows the property owner or anyone with any right, title or interest in the property to repurchase (redeem) the Tax Deed.
 Until the right of redemption has been foreclosed or the title has ripened by prescription, a tax deed has the same force and effect as a lien.